Pointing Devices Primer

 4) Button stiffness adequate to support the weight of the resting fingers without accidental activation.

 5) Button / switches that provide good user feedback when activated.
-Tactile and auditory feedback are important for accuracy and precision.

-6) An overall forward spreading design of the housing to accommodate the natural shape of the working hand.
-The mouse should be as wide or wider in front than the back.
+the natural shape of the working hand.
+The mouse should be as wide or

 7) The surface of the mouse should be matte to prevent glare.